knative/docs/docs/versioned/install/installing-contour.md

 ## Option 3: Contour Gateway Provisioner

-The Gateway provisioner watches for the creation of Gateway API Gateway resources, and dynamically provisions Contour+Envoy instances based on the Gateway's spec.
-Note that although the provisioning request itself is made via a Gateway API resource (Gateway), this method of installation still allows you to use any of the supported APIs for defining virtual hosts and routes: Ingress, HTTPProxy, or Gateway API’s HTTPRoute and TLSRoute.
-In fact, this guide will use an Ingress resource to define routing rules, even when using the Gateway provisioner for installation.
+The Gateway provisioner watches for the creation of Gateway API Gateway resources, and dynamically provisions Contour+Envoy instances based on the Gateway's specification.

+Although the provisioning request itself is made using a Gateway API resource (Gateway), this method of installation still allows you to use any of the supported APIs for defining virtual hosts and routes: Ingress, HTTPProxy, or Gateway API’s HTTPRoute and TLSRoute.

-1. Use the following commmand to deploy the Gateway provisioner:
+1. Use the following command to deploy the Gateway provisioner:

     ```bash
     kubectl apply -f https://projectcontour.io/quickstart/contour-gateway-provisioner.yaml